leqnaru/Autohotkey/Works (Descriptions)/README.md

 # Restrict the use of apps by time per day and a random maximum limit number
 **Goal**\
-Keep track of the time an app or website is being used, use an INI file to store the values and when reach a random maximum number, close the app and reset the counters on the next day
+Keep track of the time an app or website is being used, use an INI file to store the values and when reach a random maximum number, close the app and reset the counters on the next day.\
 **Overall Process**\
 For this, it was used a nested array that will contain the data of the target apps and websites (like ID, WinTitle, Counters, Limit).\
 The array was designed so it can loop through all the values for each app and monitor the time values in the most reduced way.\